 In 1496, Copernicus left to the University of Bologne Italy, where he studied Canon Law with a view to a career in the church.
 After completing his studies, he temporarily succeeded to the Warmia Canonry.
 However, he was never fully ordained as a priest and turned away from Canon law – preferring the humanities which were of greater interest to him.

 Copernicus also began making an increasing number of astronomical observations, such as the lunar eclipse of 1500.
-It was through his close studies and also astronomical observations, that he began to increasingly develop a different view of the Universe to which most people held at the time.
+It was through his close studies and astronomical observations that he began to increasingly develop a different view of the Universe to which most people held at the time.

-In addition, to these studies in became a practising physicist, and would perform operations on many significant people throughout his life.
+In addition, to these studies, he became a practising physicist and would perform operations on many significant people throughout his life.

-In 1503, Copernicus returned to Poland where he served as secretary to his uncle who was the Prince Bishop of Warmia.
-In this capacity he also became involved in diplomatic negotiations over the ongoing tensions between Prussia and the Tuetonic Order.
+In 1503, Copernicus returned to Poland where he served as secretary to his uncle who was the Prince-Bishop of Warmia.
+In this capacity, he also became involved in diplomatic negotiations over the ongoing tensions between Prussia and the Teutonic Order.

 Copernicus was broadly supportive of the humanist movement, which sought to offer a more liberal approach to life, literature and the sciences.
 He printed translations of Greek literature, which showed his support for more a more liberal approach to non-Christian literature.